 Now, open your eyes.
 Did you notice that your mouth is full of saliva?

 What you did here is that you align your word (You want to eat fruits) and mental image (You are eating a fruit).
 Even though you did not eat this fruit in reality, but your body doesn’t know this.
 Your body was given an order by your mind that release saliva so it can help to swallow and digest the fruit.

 Your body doesn’t care if you had that fruit in reality or not because it has to follow the order of its master which is mind.
 You can use the same technique to feel more confident or to feel happy.
 This is the power of our mind.

 Every day before going to your bed and after waking up, say positive affirmations.
 Imagine that you are already that person you are trying to be.
 It is important that you feel what you say like you feel the orange in the above experiment.
 Your mind and body will start creating exactly the same results.

 Once you decide what you want, what actions you must take to achieve it.
 Tell yourself that what pleasure and pain are.
 Start telling yourself that you can do it and imagine doing it the best way you can.
-Develop the belief by writing, reading, and listening.
-Take massive actions on the list you have made and you will have whatever it is you want.
+Develop beliefs by writing, reading, and listening.
+Take massive actions on the list you have made and you will be able to do the impossible.